saramagliacane/saramagliacane.github.io/content/authors/roel/_index.md

 ---
 # Display name
-title: Ilze Amanda Auzina
+title: Roel Hulsman

 # Username (this should match the folder name)
 authors:
-  - Ilze Amanda Auzina
+  - Roel Hulsman

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD student at University of Amsterdam
+role: PhD student (UvA)

 # Organizations/Affiliations
 organizations: